rebooted943/rebooted943/README.md

 # Welcome! :mouse:

-## My name is Adrian,
-Since I was a child, I've been passionate about technology, computers, and video games.
+My name is Adrian, since I was a child, I've been passionate about technology, computers, and video games.
 I've decided to turn my hobbies into a career, aiming to become a full stack developer.
 I enjoy exploring new technologies and experimenting with code.
 I'm eager to embark on this journey, working hard and dedicating myself to achieving my goals.

 ### My skills:

--Java 8
+* Java 8
--Javascript ES6
+* Javascript ES6
--HTML5
--CSS3
--MYSQL
--Bootstrap
--Spring
+* HTML5
+* CSS3
+* MYSQL
+* Bootstrap 5+
+* Spring
+* Tailwind CSS **_WIP_**
+* Angular 4+ **_WIP_**

 <!--